Jeddo, Texas

 Jeddo is an unincorporated community in Bastrop County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 75 in 2000.
 It is located within the Greater Austin metropolitan area.

 History

 The community was founded in 1874 when a post office was established.
-Five years later the community was described as a thriving village.
-In 1890 the population was estimated at twenty, and Jeddo had one general store.
-Population estimates took an unexplained rise later in the decade, with 560 reported in 1896 and 559 in 1904.
-But the community quickly faded to a population of twelve in 1914, then dropped from population lists until about 1933, when ten people and two businesses were reported.
+Five years later, the community was described as a thriving village.
+In 1890, the population was estimated at twenty, and Jeddo had one general store.
+Population estimates underwent an unexplained rise later in the decade, with 560 reported in 1896 and 559 in 1904, but the community quickly faded to a population of twelve in 1914, then dropped from population lists until circa 1933, when ten people and two businesses were reported.
 The post office closed in 1927.
-From 1939 to 2000 the population was estimated at seventy-five.
+From 1939 to 2000, the population was estimated at seventy-five.

 The Jeddo Cemetery was founded in 1865.
 It is maintained by the Jeddo Cemetery Association, current as of 2011.
 There are 166 marked graves in the Jeddo Cemetery, the oldest dated 1835.